ecklf/tailwindcss-radix/README.md

   // Default: `radix`
   variantPrefix: "rdx",
   // Default: `false`
-  // Enabling cannot be used in combination with `variantPrefix: ""`
+  // Cannot be enabled in combination with `variantPrefix: ""`
   skipAttributeNames: false
 })
 ```